 In 1997, Michelle's first child was born at home.
 The following year, she began her apprenticeship with homebirth midwives.
 Soon after, she completed a doula training, launched Warm Welcome Birth Services and began attending births as a doula.
-In 2002, her second baby was born at home, and in 2003 she graduated with a specialized degree in midwifery from Manna School of Midwifery in Bonita Springs, FL.
+In 2002, her rainbow baby was born at home, and in 2003 she graduated with a specialized degree in midwifery from NARM accredited Manna School of Midwifery.

 In the spring of the following year, L'Esperance completed her clinicals attending births at a high volume inner-city hospital in San Pedro Sula, Honduras.
 The physical conditions there were incredibly difficult, but it was an amazing teaching in how "birth happens!" even despite a lack of basic necessities.
 In 2004 she earned the designation of Certified Professional Midwife, a nationally recognized designation offered by the North American Registry of Midwives.